Myanmar’s political background

 Since 2011, Myanmar has gradually been returning to civilian rule, cumulating in historic nationwide elections held on November 8th, 2015, and the subsequent installation of new parliaments 3 months later.
 Over the past few years, a series of social and economic reforms were launched in Myanmar, opening up the country to the global community after a long period of isolation.
 At the same time, the country is still trying to end conflict with some of its numerous ethnic groups.

-The approach of NIMD in Myanmar
+NIMD’s approach in Myanmar

 Together with Demo Finland, NIMD started working in Myanmar in 2014.
 The programme in Myanmar has two key aims.
 The first is to help the politicians from all the political parties to enhance their knowledge and skills for working in a democracy.
 The second is to develop the practice of collaboration by enhancing the practice of multiparty dialogue.